 Disadvantages of Vermicomposting

-- The maintenance cost may be high as constant monitoring is required
+- Need to spend time on maintenance as regular monitoring is required

-- This technique requires a lot of laborers and is pretty hard to implement in urban areas
+- Requires some labor and is pretty hard to implement in urban areas